newflix/newsApp/README.md

 Test run:

-There are two sample testcases are added for components tests can be run with npm run test
+There are two sample testcases added for react components tests can be run with npm run test